 Donald Bushore was always an athlete.
 A native of Paterson, NJ, he attended Eastside High School in the early 1940s (the high school later made famous by Lean on Me, a 1989 film starring Morgan Freeman).
 While in high school Bushore excelled in both baseball and football.
 He also played alongside Larry Doby, the second African-American in major league baseball behind Jackie Robinson, who entered the league just two months before he did.
 Doby played and managed in the major leagues for several decades, and in 1998 he was inducted into the National Baseball Hall of Fame.

 Towards the end of WWII, Bushore enlisted in the Navy.
 While stationed in San Diego, he met Glen Clark, a native of Springville, Utah, who planned to attend Brigham Young University.
 Like Bushore, Clark was an excellent athlete, and the two played football and baseball together on the Navy base.
-When the war ended, Clark convinced Bushore, not a member of the LDS Church, to play football with him at BYU.
+When the war ended, Clark convinced Bushore, not a member of The Church of Jesus Christ of Latter-day Saints, to play football with him at BYU.

 Bushore entered BYU with Clark in 1946 as a versatile return man, running back, and quarterback.
 At BYU he quickly developed a close relationship with Dr. Edwin R. “Eddie” Kimball, who was both the head football coach and university athletic director.
 Bushore soon found in Dr. Kimball not only a great coach, but also a great mentor and teacher.
 “Dr. Eddie Kimball was one of the finest men I ever had the chance to meet,” Bushore said.
 “I don’t know how much is remembered of him or how much is said of him, but it’s not enough.
 He was a great teacher—not of subjects, but of men.”